nasa/nos3/docs/wiki/NOS3_Run_Checkout_GDB.md

 Before running this scenario, ensure the following:

 * You have completed NOS3 installation from [Getting Started](./Getting_Started.md)
-* The `sample_checkout` binary has been built
-  * You can verify this by checking that `components/sample/fsw/standalone/build/sample_checkout` exists
 * You are working from the top level of the NOS3 repository

 ---